Blog

 What are the Ideal Skills of a Customer Service Associate?

-People typically dial a call center to seek a solution to a problem or vent their frustrations over a product or a service.
-First, the onus lies on the agents to take stock of the situation and handle an irate customer with care.
+People usually contact a call center to find a solution to an issue or express frustration with a product or service.
+It’s the agent’s responsibility to assess the situation and manage upset customers with care.

 What Makes You the Best Fit for the Customer Service Role?